 A multinational corporation (MNC) is one that has business operations in two or more countries.
-These companies are often managed from and have a central office in their home country with offices worldwide.
+These companies are often managed from, and have a central office in, their home country with offices worldwide.
 There are different types of multinational corporations based on their corporate structure.
 They often operate as a parent company with separate foreign subsidiaries.

 How Multinational Corporations Work

-In addition to a primary headquarters in its home country, a multinational corporation makes a direct investment in a foreign country by establishing operations there.
-Some multinational companies might have a presence in just one other country, while others have subsidiaries all over the world.
+Aside from having its main headquarters in its home country, an MNC makes a direct investment in a foreign country by setting up operations there.
+Some MNCs might have a presence in just one other country, while others have subsidiaries all over the world.
 MNCs aren’t limited to the U.S.

 Types of Multinational Corporations